 Special Header Processing

-The X-Campaign header is a special feature of Easy-SMTP that allows message recipients to be saved to a list in your account.
+The X-Campaign header is a special feature of Easy-SMTP that allows message recipients to be tagged with a CampaignName in delivery reporting results.
 For example, if you're using Easy-SMTP to send a welcome message to new users of your forum, you can set 'X-Campaign: Forum Users' in your message and recipients will be added to the 'Forum Users' list in your account.

-To use X-Campaign, just set X-Campaign: [LIST NAME] in the headers of your message.
+To use X-Campaign, just set X-Campaign: [CAMPAIGN NAME] in the headers of your message.

 ...
 Date: 24 July 2011 08:00:00 X-Campaign: Forum Users Subject: Welcome to the Acme Company forum! ...